Galway to Derry to Portstewart Ireland Road Trip

 Soon we are hitting the peak hour traffic in Derry.
 Derry is in Northern Ireland and part of the UK.

 We need Pounds for currency, not our Euro.
 Yikes.
 It is 5 p.m. and we are too late for a bank.
 I try to park and I can only go into a parking station and so I carefully reverse out onto the main road.
 No Euro to pay for parking.
 So we drive around as we want to see the walled city.

 My son jumps out of the car in his socks for a photo.
 Why does he not tell me he has no boots on?
 Boys!!

 We try to cross the bridge to find a hotel, but we enquire at one of two and discover we are out of our budget.
 We only have 2 nights left with this car, tonight being one of them, and we have a few ‘must sees’ on our list, so we decide to head out of town, and find a pub or BnB to stay at.
 Shame as we miss the famous Derry hospitality.
 Another place we hope to come back to!
 Next time with Euro.

 We drive and drive.
 No pubs.
 And I mean no pubs.
 Few to drink and none to stay.
-I realise this is because we are in the Protestant part of Ireland – the non drinkers, or less drinkers, so there is fewer pubs.
+I realize this is because we are in the Protestant part of Ireland – the nondrinkers, or fewer drinkers, so there are fewer pubs.

 We do have a precious brochure with the hostels listed in.

 So we head to Portstewart and we ask at a couple of BnB’s but they are not yet open for the season.
 It is a pretty town but the sun is about to set and we have no-where to stay.
 So we decide to head for the hostel in the hope it is open.